Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 • Original airdate: July 11, 2005

 • Service: Unlike previous services, each customer will be able to pick from the Red or Blue Menu this service.
 Ramsay says that he will chose a winner based on the number of people that ordered from their menu, along with quality of the food.
 Since they lost the challenge, the Blue Team has to enter a combination to get to their store room.
-Andrew tries putting tape on the door to keep it open, only to get caught by Sous Chef Scot.
+Andrew tries putting tape on the door to keep it open, only to get caught by Sous Chef Scott and reprimanded.
+Scott then told the team that as an additional punishment for Andrew's actions, they would now only be permitted to remove one thing from the storeroom at a time.
 The Blue Team gets 11 more orders, and Jimmy slows down the Red Team, but Michael and Elsie are able to get their orders served, while the Blue Team struggles as a whole, especially Ralph and Andrew.
 When Ramsay notices Ralph waving to two girls in the restaurant, he decides that he has had enough and shuts Hell's Kitchen down.

-• Nominations: Jessica nominated Andrew because of her respect for Ralph, but Ramsay forced her to nominate Ralph, too.
+• Nominations: Jessica nominated Andrew because of her respect for Ralph, but Ramsay called out Ralph as well.

 Episode 7